graphnex/privacy-from-visual-entities/ARTIFACT-EVALUATION.md

 ### Main Results and Claims <a name="results-claims"></a>

+References to sections, tables, and figures correspond to those in the revised and accepted manuscript (uploaded for review as Revision_v1.0).
+These references will be updated to the corresponding ones in the final version after the camera-ready is submitted and published.

 #### Main Result 1: Using transfer learning from a pre-trained scene classifier is sufficient for achieving best classification performance in image privacy

 We perform an in-depth comprative analysis of the classification performance across various models, including GIP, GPA, MLP-I, MLP, GA-MLP, and S2P, and other baselines, on both the IPD and PrivacyAlert datasets.
 For both datasets, our re-trained GPA and S2P achieve the highest classification results in terms of overall accuracy (>83% on IPD, and >80% in PrivacyAlert) and balanced accuracy (>80% on IPD and >75% in PrivacyAlert).
 The similar performance between GPA and S2P indicates that using transfer learning from the pre-trained scene classifier is sufficient for achieving such a performance and the impact of graph processing on the results is minimal.